tomedunn/the-finished-book/_theory/effective-hp-and-damage/effective-hp-and-damage.md

 {% include_relative hezrou.html %}
 </center>

-Following the rules in chapter 9 of the DMG, the hezrou has an effective AC of 21, which translates into $$\eAC^{\,\prime} = 9$$.
+Following the rules in chapter 9 of the DMG, the hezrou has an adjusted AC of 21, which translates into $$\eAC^{\,\prime} = 9$$.
 Adding a $$+4$$ bonus to each of the hezrou's saving throws to account for the Magic Resistance trait and a $$+2$$ bonus to the hezrou's AC to account for its Stench trait, gives the hezrou the following relative toughness vector,
 \begin{equation}
     \Delta \mathbf{eHP} =
     \begin{bmatrix}